ZaibDroid/Dart-zero-to-hero/README.md

 [![License](https://img.shields.io/badge/License-MIT-green?style=for-the-badge)](LICENSE)
 [![Status](https://img.shields.io/badge/Status-Active-brightgreen?style=for-the-badge)]()

-*A clean, beginner-friendly Dart repository covering every concept you need before building real Flutter apps.*
+*A beginner-friendly Dart repository covering every concept you need before building real Flutter apps.*

 ---

 ## 📖 About

-This repository is a structured Dart learning journey — written with simple explanations, commented code, and real practice programs.
+This repository is a structured Dart learning journey written with simple explanations, commented code, and real practice programs.
 Each topic lives in its own file so you can learn one concept at a time, at your own pace.

 > **Goal →** Master Dart thoroughly, then build Flutter apps with full confidence 💪